CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-03.md

    ![](./media/combi_g_c_10.png)

-      > Note: This activity simulates a phishing attack and trigger credential submission logs.
+   > Note: This activity simulates a phishing attack and triggers credential submission logs.

 1. A training assignment email is also generated for users who fall for the phishing simulation.
 In the mailbox, open the **Training assignment notification** email and review the details.